prtkgpt/questdb.io/docs/reference/api/rest.md

 When the header row is missing, column names are generated automatically.

-### ACID compliance
+### Consistency guarantees

-`/imp` is fully ACID compliant, although Atomicity and Durability can be relaxed to meet convenience and performance demands.
+`/imp` benefits from the properties of the QuestDB [storage model](/docs/concept/storage-model/#consistency-and-durability), although Atomicity and Durability can be relaxed to meet convenience and performance demands.

 #### Atomicity